I Know Why the Caged Bird Sings: Background

-Before writing I Know Why the Caged Bird Sings at the age of forty, Angelou had a long and varied career, holding jobs such as composer, singer, actor, civil rights worker, journalist, and educator.
+Before writing I Know Why the Caged Bird Sings at the age of forty, Maya Angelou had a long and varied career, holding jobs such as a composer, singer, actor, civil rights worker, journalist, and educator.
 In the late 1950s, she joined the Harlem Writers Guild, where she met a number of important African-American authors, including her friend and mentor James Baldwin.
 After hearing civil rights leader Martin Luther King Jr. speak for the first time in 1960, she was inspired to join the Civil Rights Movement.
 She organized several benefits for him, and he named her Northern Coordinator of the Southern Christian Leadership Conference.
 She worked for several years in Ghana, West Africa, as a journalist, actress, and educator.
 She was invited back to the US by Malcolm X to work for him shortly before his assassination in 1965.
-In 1968, King asked her to organize a march, but he too was assassinated on April 4, which also happened to be her birthday.
-For many years, Angelou responded to King's murder by not celebrating her birthday, instead choosing to meet with, call, or send flowers to his widow, Coretta Scott King.

-Angelou was deeply depressed in the months following King's assassination, so to help lift her spirits, Baldwin brought her to a dinner party at the home of cartoonist Jules Feiffer and his wife Judy in late 1968.
+In 1968, King asked her to organize a march, but he too was assassinated on April 4, which was also her birthday.
+For many years, Angelou responded to King's murder by not celebrating her birthday, instead choosing to meet with, call, or send flowers to his widow, Coretta Scott King.Angelou was deeply depressed in the months following King's assassination, so to help lift her spirits, Baldwin brought her to a dinner party at the home of cartoonist Jules Feiffer and his wife Judy in late 1968.
 The guests began telling stories of their childhoods and Angelou's stories impressed Judy Feiffer.
-The next day she called Robert Loomis at Random House, who became Angelou's editor throughout her long writing career until he retired in 2011, and "told him that he ought to get this woman to write a book".
-At first, Angelou refused, since she thought of herself as a poet and playwright.
-According to Angelou, Baldwin had a "covert hand" in getting her to write the book, and advised Loomis to use "a little reverse psychology", and reported that Loomis tricked her into it by daring her: "It's just as well", he said, "because to write an autobiography as literature is just about impossible".
+The next day Judy Feiffer called Robert Loomis at Random House, who became Angelou's editor throughout her long writing career until he retired in 2011, and "told him that he ought to get this woman to write a book".
+At first, Angelou refused, since she thought of herself as a poet and playwright, and was in the middle of writing a series for PBS television station WNET.
+According to Angelou, Baldwin had a "covert hand" in getting her to write the book, who advised Loomis to use "a little reverse psychology"; Angelou later reported that Loomis told her: "It's just as well, because to write an autobiography as literature is just about impossible".
 Angelou was unable to resist a challenge, and she began writing Caged Bird.
-After "closeting herself" in London it took her two years to write it.
-She shared the manuscript with her friend writer Jessica Mitford before submitting it for publication.
+After "closeting herself" in London, it took her two years to write it.
+She shared the manuscript with her friend, writer Jessica Mitford, before submitting it for publication.